The dream of owning a business sometimes leads individuals down the path of franchise ownership. Why?

 1. The first decision will come from the executive team.

-After your Discovery Day, the franchise executive team gets together to discuss whether or not they feel you would make a good franchisee.
-If they feel you are a good fit for their system, they’ll award you a franchise…a license.
-You’ll get a call from your representative, and the franchise contract will be sent to you for review.
+After your Discovery Day, the executive team gets together to discuss whether or not they feel you would make a good franchisee.
+If they feel you’re a good fit for their system, they’ll award you a franchise…a license.
+You’ll get a call from your representative, and the contract will be sent to you for review.

 2. The second decision will be yours.